 Location: Playa del Carmen - Hola!
 Welcome to Mexico!
 Your adventure begins with a welcome meeting at 6 pm today.
-Please look for a note in the hotel lobby or ask reception where it will take place.
-If you're going to be late, please inform the hotel reception.
-We'll be checking your passport details, insurance details and next of kin information at this meeting, so it’s important that you arrange a flight that will get you there in time.
-If you want to fly in a few days early so you can spend some more time in Playa we may be able to assist with securing extra accommodation, so ask your booking agent.
-If you are lucky enough to have extra time this beachside playground, why not use your time snorkelling in fresh water rock pools (called Cenotes), strolling along the white sands or reef diving on Cozumel.
+If you are lucky enough to have extra time in this beachside playground, why not spend it snorkelling in freshwater rock pools (called cenotes), strolling along the white sands or reef diving on Cozumel.
 Check out the full range of recommended optional activities below for more inspiration.
-After the welcome meeting tonight, why not head out for a cocktail and a meal with your new travel buddies.
+After the welcome meeting tonight, perhaps head out for a cocktail and a meal with your new travel buddies.

 Day - 2

 Location: Tulum - Leave behind one paradise for another, quieter version.
-Travel south by local bus to Tulum, where white sand beaches and Maya ruins await after a mere one-and-a-half-hour journey.
+Travel south by local bus to Tulum, where white-sand beaches and Maya ruins await after a mere 1.5-hour journey.
 Take an orientation walk with your leader around the small town when you arrive, then head to the cliffs or the shore to enjoy the sunshine at your own pace.
 The famous ruins that hug the cliff edge are no longer a well-kept secret, so if crowds aren’t your thing it’s best to get up early tomorrow to beat them.
-Maybe grab a snack and a beer at a beach shack, then hit the sand and the water (rinse and repeat).
-In the evening, maybe grab a few of your fellow travellers and find a spot to watch the sunset with a margarita in hand.
+Enjoy free time to maybe grab a snack and a beer at a beach shack, then hit the sand and the water (rinse and repeat).
+In the evening, you could grab a few of your fellow travellers and find a spot to watch the sunset with a margarita in hand.